 In Spice Mixtures

-Cardamom with Other Spices
+Green Cardamom pods with Other Spices

-Cardamom combines well with the following spices: cinnamon, clove, allspice, fennel, caraway, long pepper, black pepper, vanilla and nutmeg.
+Cardamom combines well with the following spices: cinnamon, clove, allspice, fennel, caraway, long pepper, black pepper, vanilla, and nutmeg.